Discover what matters to people when making choices involving trade-offs.

 Conjoint analysis surveys

-Our group decision-making tools enable you to run Conjoint Analysis (Choice Modelling) surveys with as many participants as you want to include – potentially 1000s!
+1000Minds Conjoint Analysis surveys let you run Conjoint Analysis (Choice Modelling) with as many participants as you want to include – potentially 1000s!

 Simply enter people’s email addresses into 1000Minds, and they’ll be invited to take part.
 Participants can also self-enrol from a sign-up webpage (or Facebook!), which is great for ‘convenience’ or ‘snowball’ sampling.